evolvablehardware/BitstreamEvolutionPico/README.md

 apt install libusb-1.0-0
 apt install gcc-arm-none-eabi

-(Will remove micropython in the future) apt install micropython-mpremote

 ```
 #TODO, Make this into a makefile/cmake? instead of using a clunky/high trust install script